FSQL User Guide for Security Analysts

 Wildcards and Expansions

-To select all fields from an event:
+To select all fields to their fullest depth from an event:

-QUERY authentication.*
+QUERY authentication.:depth(8).**

 To select all fields except start and end time:

-QUERY authentication.(* - (start_time | end_time))
+QUERY authentication.(* - (start_time + end_time))

 Working with Multiple Event Types

-To query across multiple specific event types:
+To query across multiple specific event types and retrieve a single field:

-QUERY (authentication | process_activity).user.username
+QUERY (authentication + process_activity).user.name

-To query all events in a category:
+To query all events in a category to the default depth of 3:

-QUERY #network.*
+QUERY #network.*.**

 Advanced Filtering